Interpretable end-to-end Neurosymbolic Reinforcement Learning agents: Related Work

 \subsection{Object Representation Learning}

 If the properties obtained by the object extractor only include the location and object class, as in our experiments, an object detection system suffices.
 In this case, models such as CutLER~\citep{Wang2023CutAL} and LOST~\citep{simeoni2021LOST} could be considered.
 These have demonstrated strong performance by leveraging features obtained through self-supervised learning combined with vision transformers~\citep{Caron2021EmergingPI}.
-However, perspectively the goal is to extract more properties.
-Hence, our choice of using an approach from the field of object representation learning.
+However, ultimately the goal is to extract more properties, hence our choice to use an approach from the field of object representation learning.
 SPACE~\citep{Lin2020SPACE:} follows a line of work that started with AIR~\citep{NIPS2016_52947e0a}.
 AIR introduced a sequential attention mechanism that iteratively attends to and infers objects in a scene, using a recurrent neural network to propose object regions and a \ac{VAE} to generate object representations.
 SPAIR~\citep{Crawford2019SpatiallyIU} modified by introducing spatial invariance, utilizing a grid-based attention mechanism to enhance computational efficiency.
 Other approaches that operate on the pixel level, rather than with bounding boxes, include with Tagger~\citep{Greff2016TaggerDU} and NEM~\citep{NIPS2017_d2cd33e9}.
 Notably, some works have demonstrated the ability to generate representations with dimensions that can be associated with specific features of the objects (\eg color, shape)~\citep{greff2019multi, Burgess2019MONetUS, engelcke2020genesis}.
 Recently, approaches have emerged that employ the concept of optical flow to benefit from the consecutive nature of the images~\citep{Lao2023DividedAU, kipf2022conditional}, as does \acs{MOC}~\citep{delfosse2023moc}, which is used in our work together with SPACE.
-In supervised settings, automatic concept finding to extend the object-centric representations has been developed for explanation~\cite{friedrich2023one, stammer2023learning, stammer2024neural}, or automatised with lambda calculus based concepts~\cite{wust2024pix2code}.
-Interpretable concept can also be revised by expert in case of misalignment~\cite{steinmann2023learning, Delfosse2024InterpretableCB}.
+In supervised settings, automatic concept finding to extend the object-centric representations has been developed for explanation~\cite{friedrich2023one, stammer2023learning, stammer2024neural} or automatized with lambda-calculus-based concepts~\cite{wust2024pix2code}.
+Interpretable concepts can also be revised by experts in case of misalignment~\cite{steinmann2023learning, Delfosse2024InterpretableCB}.
 Related to RL, concept revision has also been used in the domain of time series~\cite{kraus2024right}.